Identifying key trends affecting today's social entrepreneurs will help build out critical support.

 From The New York Times to NPR, Echoing Green Fellows from 1992 to the newly-minted class of 2013 Fellows are recognized as innovators and leaders.
-Here are some of their top stories from recent weeks.

 Over the past twenty-five years, we have seen our Fellows inspire, mentor and partner with one another building upon the impact of Fellows that have come before them.
 This new class of 2013 Echoing Green and Black Male Achievement Fellows is no exception.